 Points Discussed 1 Key competency expected from officers in personnel division: a.
 Examination of proposal b.
 Project/Program Management c.
-Task prioritization feature in e-office: While sending the file to any officer on e-file, an "urgent" level may be used to signify that the file to be looked after on priority basis and when such "urgent files" are received by officers, a notification is flagged to officers in mobile/e-office/email. d.
+Task prioritization feature in e-office: While sending the file to any officer on e-file, an "urgent" level may be used to signify that the file to be looked after on priority basis and when such "urgent files" are received by officers, a notification is flagged to officers in mobile/e-office/email.
 Functional competency required e.
-Noting & drafting 2 1.
-Effective implementation of job rotation is hampered due to developing required competency gap among officers.
+Noting & drafting 2 2 Effective implementation of job rotation is hampered due to developing required competency gap among officers.
 2. Probation clearance to be linked with Capacity building exercise.
-If officers are unable to complete the designated training modules with required satisfaction score, the probation period may be extended, thus linking promotion and mandatory training of officers

-3 Manpower issue:

-Hired through GeM ,Officer assistants are ultimately doing work of Multi-Tasking Staff (MTS).
+If officers are unable to complete the designated training modules with required satisfaction score, the probation period may be extended, thus linking promotion and mandatory training of officers 3 Manpower issue: Hired through GeM , Officer assistants are ultimately doing work of Multi-Tasking Staff (MTS).
 Building their capacity would free up time of officers and allow officers to focus on productive works.

-Component of induction module for Officer assistants

-- 1. Training on e-office

-- 2. Noting & Drafting

-- 3. Digital orientation (Excel, Word, Power Point)

-- Personnel division is central to MeitY and is critical to deliver services to other divisions of MeitY.
+Component of induction module for Officer assistants 1.
+Training on e-office 2.
+Noting & Drafting 2.
+Digital orientation (Excel Word, Dewar Deint) 4 Digital orientation (Excel, Word, Power Point) Personnel division is central to MeitY and is critical to deliver services to other divisions of 4 MeitY.
 Service delivery to be defined & tracked in a time bound manner by adopting a customer centric approach.
 Following services deliveries, service level agreements (SLAs) may be defined.

-- 1. Medical claim

-- 2. LTC Claim

-- 3. Computer advances

-- 4. GPF Withdrawal

-- 5. X-India Leave

-- 6. Annual Immovable property intimation
+1. Medical claim 2.
+LTC Claim 3.
+Computer advances 4.
+GPF Withdrawal 5.
+X-India Leave 6.
+Annual Immovable property intimation

-- Single document containing all relevant information of the dept to be developed.
-The document will be helpful for any new entrants to the dept to understand the scope of work, employee strength and other aspects of the dept.